LensPlaysGames/Corth/README.md

 If you do not already have the Corth executable, you can either download it from the [releases page](https://github.com/LensPlaysGames/Corth/releases) or build it yourself using CMake after cloning the repository (further instructions down below).

-If you would like to compile the corth program into an executable file, there are a few more steps.
+If you would like to compile a corth program into an executable file, there are a few more steps.

 First, you must ensure that you have [NASM](https://www.nasm.us/) installed somewhere on your machine. \
-On Windows you can [Download the installer from the official website](https://www.nasm.us/) \
+On Windows you can [download the installer from the official website](https://www.nasm.us/) \
+On Mac, you can [download the
 On Linux, run the following CMD: `apt install nasm` \
 NASM is the assembler that this project is built for.
 Eventually, different types of assembly will be able to be generated. \
 If you are on Windows and you didn't install it in the default directory the installer prompted, keep in mind the path to the 'nasm' executable file itself.
 You will need it later for the `-a` or `--assembler-path` command line option. \